gabber-dev/gabber/README.md

 All entities are stored in the `.gabber` directory.
 It runs on port `8001`.

 ## SDKs
 Gabber provides SDKs to help you integrate these services into your applications quickly.
-These SDKs handle authentication, API calls, and streaming where supported.

 Currently available SDKs include:
 - **JavaScript/TypeScript SDK** — framework-agnostic client library for Node.js, browsers, Bun, and Deno.
 Ideal for backend services or non-React frontends.